ec1302/MSBA_Capstone_Saxa7/README.md

 Capstone project for MSBA '23 Saxa 7.

 File Explanations:
-    Exploratory_Code.ipynb is for anyhing related to summary statistics and analysis for the data set.
-This includes charts and graphs. random_forest_test.ipynb is the code for getting an overview of initial model building with the data.
+'Stats_and_visualizations' folder is for any kind of visualizations related to the data as a whole and not the models.

+Inside the 'Models' folder you will find the following models:
-    NA_wrangling.ipynb is for figuring out how to handle NA values.
-This includes using a KNN estimator for NA imputation.
+- NA_wrangling.ipynb is for figuring out how to handle NA values.
+This includes using a KNN estimator for NA imputation.This outputs a data frame that all other models use.
+- random_forest_v1.ipynb is the base model.
+It usese 21 features to predict 'action_taken'.
+The sensitive features are 'applicant_sex', 'applicant_age_above_62', and 'derived_race'.
+This file shows Shapley values along with metrics from Microsoft FairLearn.
+- The rest of the models are all formatted exactly the same.
+They tune/alter random_forest_v1 in some way and then compare this tuned model with the original.
+    - Pre processing utilizes correlation remover.
+    - In processing utilizes exponentiated gradient mitigation with demographic parity as the objective.
+    - Post processing utilizes threshold optimizer with false negative rate parity as the constraint and balanced accuracy score as the objective.